librity/ft_netwhat/README.md

 ### ping

-A common networking tool that checks if a host is online and connected.
+A common networking tool that checks if a host is turned on and connected.
 Uses ICMP.

 ### IP classes